 Movable and Immovable Property

-The requester must use the prescribed form available on the website of the SOUTH AFRICAN HUMAN RIGHTS COMMISSION at www.sahrc.org.za. to make the request for access to a record.
+The requester must use the prescribed forms available on the website of the Information Regulator at https://inforegulator.org.za/paia-forms/ to make the request for access to a record.
 The form and request must be submitted to the Deputy Information Officer of Netsurit.
 This request must be made to the address, postal address or e-mail address of Netsurit as provided for herein above.

 The requester must provide sufficient detail on the request form to enable Netsurit to identify the record AND the requester.
 The requester should indicate which form of access is required.
 The requester should indicate if any other manner is to be used to inform the requester and state the necessary particulars to be so informed.